 Because Maes Manor is licensed for ceremonies, the whole day stays on one site - ceremony, drinks reception out on the lawns when the weather plays along, wedding breakfast, then the evening in the ballroom.
 That removes the usual gap where everyone’s in cars between a church and a reception venue, so the day flows tighter and the evening starts on time more often than not.

-Our wedding shape is a chilled first set of around 30 minutes - first dance and any other formal dances, more of a cocktail-hour feel - then two 50-minute dancefloor sets blended together in our own style, with DJ playlists filling the gaps.
-With the bar in the ballroom and the in-house team running the food and the room changeover, the pacing tends to look after itself; the coordinator knows the building and how the evening turns over, which makes building a run order around the first dance straightforward.
+The night runs in three parts - a gentle opening half-hour holding the first dance and any other formal dances, then two fifty-minute sets that fill the ballroom floor, with playlists across the joins.
+With the bar in the ballroom and the in-house team running the food and the room changeover, the pacing tends to look after itself; the coordinator knows the building and how the evening turns over, so a run order built around the first dance holds.

-The one thing worth getting right early is the changeover from wedding breakfast to evening party.
+Get the changeover from wedding breakfast to evening party right early.
 A standalone ballroom is great, but if the same space does dinner and dancing there’s a flip in the middle of the evening, and a band needs that window cleared and the floor down before guests come back in.
 Talk to the coordinator about when the room turns over and the band can be set and ready rather than soundchecking over the top of returning guests.
-The other thing couples underuse is the grounds - nine acres of listed Mawson gardens is a rare backdrop for a valleys wedding, and the light out there in the early evening is worth holding ten minutes of the timeline for before the party pulls everyone back indoors.
+Couples underuse the grounds - nine acres of listed Mawson gardens is a rare backdrop for a valleys wedding, and the light out there in the early evening is worth holding ten minutes of the timeline for before the party pulls everyone back indoors.

-The Brotherhood are South Wales’ premier wedding band.
+The Brotherhood are one of the wedding bands in South Wales working this patch.
 Check our availability for your date at Maes Manor.